 The committee meets with the internal accounts department and external auditors on a regular basis, also without management and other directors being present, and considers its findings and recommendations, as well as other information that may be relevant in carrying out their mandate or specific tasks entrusted to it by the board.
 The external auditors have unrestricted access to the chairman of the committee, which ensures that their independence is not impaired.
+Anthea Faulds in charge on Internal Auditing for DHR joined the Committee in August 2022.

-The Audit Committee held one physical meeting and three virtual meetings during the year.
+The Audit Committee held four meetings during the year.